wk3368/OneKey-Desktop/docs/features/index.md

 # Features

-This directory contains description of various OneKey Suite features.
+This directory contains description of various OneKey Desktop features.